victoria4848/Fault-Scarps/README.md

       2. tif file of DEM

 # 1. Run 'Run_first_once-SETUP.R' a few times to install all the packages correctly:
-     - run until you get a printout message
+     - run multiple times to install the packages correctly, until you get a printout message

 # 2. Add your folder containing fault shp file to Faults folder